DanteLore/dantelore/hugo/content/posts/time-at-the-bar-chart.md

 <img src="/images/time-at-the-bar-chart/Kafkas-Beer-Festival-1024x630.jpg"/>

 *Two full days* of work went into the job of extracting results from Kafka and displaying them on a chart!
-I might write another article about how difficult it was, but for now we're just going to talk about aggregations in KSQL and forget the last 48 hours never happened...
+I might write another article about how difficult it was, but for now we're just going to talk about aggregations in KSQL and forget the last 48 hours ever happened...
 OK?

 ## Sales Report

 <blockquote class="wp-block-quote">In order to understand profitability and bar utilisation, as organiser of the beer festival, I want to see real time information on sales, aggregated by bar number.</blockquote>

 ```sql
 ksql> create stream live_sales \